Discover

 The courtyard offers a unique view of each of the château’s buildings.

 It allows you to time travel with a single glance.
-The journey begins with the Grand Logis (around 1470), the square tower or keep (13th century), the 14th century wall, 13th century entrance tower (toilets), the trestle bridge entrance (15th century) with shop, Logis des Hôtes [Guest House] (1470), the south tower (14th century?), chapel (1281).
+The journey begins with the Grand Logis (around 1470), the square tower or keep (13th century), the 14th century wall, 13th century entrance tower (toilets), the trestle bridge entrance (15th century), Logis des Hôtes [Guest House] (1470), the south tower (14th century?), chapel (1281).

 Space 2 – Logis des Hôtes Interpretative Centre